Infection Control for Prostate Biopsies: Before, During, and After the Procedure

 610 1338 ULTRA ASTRA TEE Model With Goggles SmClean and disinfect reusable equipment:

-Cleaning and high-level disinfection of equipment after each prostate biopsy procedure plays an important role in safeguarding patient well-being and preventing contamination.
 SDMS recommends that healthcare workers take care to first clean their equipment thoroughly before high-level disinfection, removing any visible debris, biological matter, or reside from their equipment’s surfaces, which can serve to potentially shield microorganisms from the disinfection process).
-Devices should then undergo high-level disinfection (which the CDC defines as the chemical destruction of all microorganisms 25), which can be conducted both manually or automatically, with a variety of different types of high-level disinfectants, including ortho-phthalaldehyde (OPA), glutaraldehyde, hydrogen peroxide, or peracetic acid.
+Devices should then undergo high-level disinfection (which the CDC defines as the chemical destruction of all microorganisms 24), which can be conducted both manually or automatically, with a variety of different types of high-level disinfectants, including ortho-phthalaldehyde (OPA), glutaraldehyde, hydrogen peroxide, or peracetic acid.
 12

 Store devices properly: